ziemowit141/payment_api/README.md

 - The /refund call will refund the money taken from the customer bank account.
 It can be also called multiple times with an amount that can not be superior to the captured amount.
 For example, a 10£ authorisation, with a 5£ capture, can only be refunded of 5£.
 Once a refund has occurred, a capture cannot be made on the specific transaction.

 ## Important assumptions
-Main concern for this implementation was to how display a account balance to a user.
-I believe there should be distinction between displayed account balance, and actual account balance, because after the transaction is authorized, money are not yet captured.
+The main concern for this implementation was how to display an account balance to a user.
+I believe there should be a distinction between displayed account balance and actual account balance, because after the transaction is authorized, money is not yet captured.

-To complete the implementation I have made following assumptions:
+To complete the implementation I have made the following assumptions:
-- Any authorized transaction is blocking that amount from account balance.
+- Any authorized transaction is blocking that amount from the account balance.

-**Reason:** Without subtracting authorized transaction from account balance, we could create infinite ammount of transactions.
+**Reason:** Without subtracting authorized transactions from the account balance, we could create an infinite amount of transactions.
 I believe it is not very realistic.
 I assume authorizing a transaction behaves similarly to blocking that amount of money on the account.

 - Actual account balance is modified only by `capture` and `refund` methods.